-Students who are members of Phi Theta Kappa (PTK) are eligible for an annual $1,000 scholarship, renewable for up to three years.
-This scholarship will be awarded in conjunction with other UM-Dearborn transfer scholarships.
+- Basic eligibility: Students who are members of Phi Theta Kappa (PTK) This scholarship will be awarded in conjunction with other UM-Dearborn transfer scholarships.

-An eligible student must be a U.S. citizen or permanent resident, Canadian citizen or landed immigrant or a Mexican citizen.
+- Basic eligibility: An eligible student must be a U.S. citizen or permanent resident.
 Transfer students must have a recalculated GPA of 3.5.

 - Award amount: This scholarship covers the difference between in-state and out-of-state tuition. (excludes course premiums)

 - Deadline: Awards are offered during the admissions process.

 - Learn more: Visit the Tuition Differential Scholarship Program webpage.